sonots/growthforecast-client/README.md

 ### CLI

-`growthforecast-client` also provides a CLI.
+GrowthForecast Client also provides a CLI named `growthforecast-client`.

 Delete a graph or graphs under a path (copy and paste the URL from your GrowthForecast):